 Table 1.2 Bike Facilities Component Description Illustrative Example Shared Roadway Streets without dedicated bike facilities because speeds and volumes are low enough that bicyclists share the space with motor vehicles (0' included in the Streets Map cross-section).
 On-Street Bike Lanes Bike facilities that designate an exclusive space for bicyclists through the use of pavement markings and signage to provide additional buffer between bikes and motor vehicles.
 A 5' dimension is included in the Streets Map cross-section (each side).
+This 5' dimension can include several configurations, which is decided based on specific characteristics of the street and the adjacent context, usually during a more detailed plan or when designing a project.
 Buffered/Separated Bike Lanes Bike facilities that either include additional buffered space between bikes and motor vehicles (top graphic), are physically separated from motor vehicles (bottom graphic) or are "raised" behind the curb.
 An 8' dimension is included in the Streets Map cross-section (each side).
 This 8' dimension can include several configurations, which is decided based on specific characteristics of the street and the adjacent context, usually during a more detailed plan or when designing a project.
 Shared-Use Path A pathway serving both pedestrians and bicyclists located along a street, between the curb and adjacent development.
 A 12' dimension is included in the Streets Map cross-section (each side), to allow for a completely separated, off-street facility.
-This space is shared with pedestrians and is only used in certain contexts. the state Greenway On-Street A designated greenway facility identified by the City or County that provides necessary on-street connections for larger greenway corridors and allows for expected higher volumes of bicyclists and pedestrians along these special street segments.
-A 16' dimension is included in the Streets Map cross- section (one side).
+This space is shared with pedestrians and is only used in certain contexts.
+Greenway On-Street A designated greenway facility identified by the City or County that provides necessary on-street connections for larger greenway corridors and allows for expected higher volumes of bicyclists and pedestrians along these special street segments.
+A 16' dimension is included in the Streets Map cross-section (one side).
 The other side of the street will include more standard bicycle facilities, if they are identified for that street segment.